FOSSEE/eSim-KiCad-Plugin/ImranFarhat_eSim_Simulation_Bridge/KNOWN_LIMITATIONS.md

 **Affected components:** 7400, 7402, 7404, 7408, 7432, 74HC86, CD4011, CD4093, and all TTL/CMOS digital logic ICs.

-**Why analog simulation is problematic:** 74xx ICs are designed for binary operation. ngspice is an analog simulator - it can technically simulate transistor-level SPICE models of these gates, but:
-- eSim's SN74LS00 subcircuit depends on multiple companion `.lib` files (NPN.lib, PNP.lib, etc.) in the same folder.
-These paths are hardcoded relative to eSim's internal `SubcircuitLibrary/` directory and fail when injected into a standalone `.cir` file.
-- Simulating digital circuits in analog mode is extremely slow and prone to convergence failures.
+**Why analog simulation is problematic:** 74xx ICs are designed for binary operation. ngspice is an analog simulator - it can technically use transistor-level SPICE subcircuits of these gates, but: (a) eSim's `SN74LS00` subcircuit depends on multiple companion `.lib` files with paths hardcoded relative to eSim's internal `SubcircuitLibrary/` directory, which fail when injected into a standalone `.cir` file; (b) simulating digital circuits in analog mode is extremely slow and prone to convergence failures.
-- Industry-standard practice is to use dedicated digital simulators for logic-level work.

-**Plugin behavior:** eSim-SPICE attempts to find a matching subcircuit.
-If found (e.g., SN74LS00 for a 7400), it injects it but the simulation may fail due to missing dependency files.
+**Plugin behaviour:** The Auto-Linker attempts to find a matching subcircuit using the 74xx special handler (tries `sn74ls00`, `sn74hc00`, `sn74`, `cd40` prefix variants).
+If found, it injects it but the simulation may fail due to missing dependency files.
 ICs with no eSim equivalent are correctly reported as MISSING.

 **Workaround:** Use Logisim Evolution or Icarus Verilog for digital logic verification.